LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

   ```command
   python chatbot_demo_ws.py
   ```
-You will see the following output when the Message BOT API connected to the server.
+You will see the following output when the Messenger BOT API connected to the server.

 The Eikon Messenger will pop up the welcome message we just sent to the Chatroom like the following screenshot.